 - Continous incontinence.
 Rarely after surgery, men lose all control of their urine.
 This is called continuous incontinence.

 Prostate surgery is complicated.
 Men with it might have more problems with peeing.
 Also, older men might have more of these problems than younger men.
-Doctors can’t predict exactly how any man will be affected after the surgery.
+Doctors can’t predict how any man will be affected after the surgery.
 Still, they know that most doctors who do this operation often report fewer peeing problems for older men with prostate cancer.

 There is a treatment for incontinence.
 Even if the incontinence cannot be corrected completely, it can still be helped.
 To learn more about managing and living with this condition, see Bladder and Bowel Incontinence.